Part one of this interview can be found here

 It was always about value for money.
 I used to look at the building, walking around asking myself “Why is this here?
 Could we hang a painting here?
 Could we make something out of this area that is never used?

-Eventually you leave that job and set up Seedhead Arts?
+Eventually you left that job and set up Seedhead Arts?

 I left the Waterfront on bad terms and it wasn’t particularly pleasant.
 My leaving was immediate and unplanned and I wasn’t aware that it was coming.

 I was actually frog marched out of the building.
 I had to hand over my keys.
 It wasn’t pleasant at all.